Lime3DS/Lime3DS/README.md

 <h4 align="left"><b>Lime</b> is the world's most popular, open-source, Nintendo 3DS emulator.
 <br>
-It is written in C++ with portability in mind and builds are actively maintained for Windows, Linux, Android and macOS.
+It is written in C++ with portability in mind and builds are actively maintained for Windows, Linux, Android, and macOS.
 </h4>

 ## Release Builds